Online Banking Agreement

 4. Bill Payment Service.

 The Bill Payment service allows you to schedule bill payments through Internet Banking.
 The Tri-County Bank does not provide the service directly.
-Instead, The Tri-County Bank entered into an agreement with a bill payment provider to provide the bill payment services directly to you.
+Instead, The Tri-County Bank entered into an agreement with Fiserv, a bill payment provider to provide the bill payment services directly to you.
+Terms and conditions under Fiserv are available on our online banking website.
 Subject to any regulatory or Tri-County Bank-imposed limitations on usage, you can arrange, at your option, for the payment of your current, future and recurring bills from a checking account.
-There is no limit to the number of payments that may be authorized and you may pay any merchant or individual approved by the bill payment provider, however, the amount of any individual payment may not exceed $999,999.99.
+There is no limit to the number of payments that may be authorized and you may pay any merchant or individual approved by the bill payment provider, however, the amount of any individual payment may not exceed $100,000.00.
 While payments are initiated by you electronically, they are ultimately paid via an automated clearinghouse (ACH) network or by a paper check.
 Payments delivered over an ACH network are governed by the rules and performance standards of that network.

 By furnishing the names of your payees/merchants and their addresses, you authorize The Tri-County Bank and its bill payment provider to follow the payment instructions you provide for those payees/merchants.
 When payment instructions are received, funds will be remitted from the selected account, to the appropriate payee on your behalf on the day that you request (“Payment Date”).
 However, there is no obligation to make requested payments unless your account and/or overdraft protection plan has sufficient funds or credit availability to pay the bill as of the Payment Date.
 Funds for bill payments will be withdrawn from your account on the applicable Payment Date.
 A bill payment account (“Bill Payment Account”), separate from any account you hold at The Tri-County Bank is established at the Bill Payment provider.
 When the Bill Payment provider receives notification of any return item, such as NSF or Account Closed, a block is placed on the Bill Payment Account for a minimum of five (5) business days.
 This prevents you from initiating any additional payments through the Bill Payment Account or from having any recurring or future dated payments made until the original return item has been paid.
 To stop or change any scheduled payment, you must do so by no later than the normal cut-off time of 4:00 P.M.
 CST on the Payment Date.
 Payments must also be scheduled by this time in order for the payment to be initiated for that business day.
 The bill payment provider is obligated to pay any late fees incurred by you because of late payments so long as you allow ten (10) business days for payments by check and at least four (4) business days for electronic payments.